biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

-### Welcome
+### Introduction

->Although Colombia has a demanding virus certification program monitored by the ICA, it is estimated that only 3-5% of the planting material used is certified.
+Although Colombia has a demanding virus certification program monitored by the ICA, it is estimated that only 3-5% of the planting material used is certified.
 This project aims to generate a virus diagnostic platform that supports integrated viral disease management programs in Antioquia, with a view to improving productivity and environmental sustainability.

 The viral detection package was developed in Python and uses the BLAST tool for viral identification.
 A curated database and optimized parameters are used.

+### Supported files

+The tool was developed for the analysis of RNA-seq data.
+The files can be single or paired, they can also be in FASTQ, FASTQ.GZ or FASTA format.

+### Pipeline

+### Performance

+### Installation

 ### Prerequisites